 Under the Company's Voluntary Non-Qualified Deferred Compensation Plan ("VNQDC Plan"), officers and other senior management employees are permitted to defer, on a pre-tax basis, up to 50 percent of their base salary and all or a portion of their bonus under the MPI Plan, or their stock award or cash award which may be payable under the LTI Program.
 The VNQDC Plan also permits the exchange of cash bonus awards under the MPI Plan and deferred cash balances held in the VNQDC Plan for Company stock with a 25 percent Company match.
 Under the terms of the VNQDC Plan, any participant electing to take an early withdrawal from such plan is prohibited from participating in such plan for two years following the plan year in which such election is made.
-Due to voluntary withdrawals from the VNQDC Plan during 2001 and 2002, only three executive officers are eligible to participate in such plan at this time.
+In 2003, three executive officers and two mine general managers were participating in the VNQDC.
+In 2004, seven elected officers, one officer and four general managers are eligible to participate in the VNQDC Plan.